Top C# Interview Questions

 C#Partial ClassesCode Organization

 Partial classes allow a class definition to be split across multiple files, useful for code organization and auto-generated code.
+Example:

 partial class MyClass {